Secret Service pressed by House committee about cost of protecting Trump, first family

 Rep. Bennie G. Thompson of Mississippi sent a letter to the director of the U.S. Secret Service requesting specific details about trips taken by Mr. Trump and his family members.

-“The large number of protectees in the Trump family and their frequency of travel has already strained the Secret Service’s budget, making it important that this Committee fully understand the resources required by of the Secret Service to protect the First Family,” Mr. Thompson wrote.
+“The large number of protectees in the Trump family and their frequency of travel has already strained the Secret Service’s budget, making it important that this Committee fully understand the resources required of the Secret Service to protect the First Family,” Mr. Thompson wrote.

 “In order to assess the agency’s forthcoming Fiscal Year 2021 budget request, I am seeking information on the expenses your office has incurred to support the travel of President Trump and his family throughout his time in office,” the congressman continued.